 8. Generation X is known to be cynical.

 Thanks to living through a “latchkey” phase in which they came home to an empty house with two working parents, Generation X has become associated with a certain cynicism that wasn’t shared by the Baby Boomers or their other generational predecessors.
 Films like Reality Bites and Slacker helped perpetuate the image of Gen Xers as irreverent and jaded.

 While some people went job-hopping during the COVID-19 pandemic, Generation X largely stayed put.
 Thanks to some unstable times, the group prefers stability in life and work.

 10. Generation X plays a lot of mobile games.

-Thanks to their purchasing power, tech savvy, and work/life balance, Generation X has the time and means to dive deep into mobile gaming.
+Thanks to their purchasing power and tech savvy, Generation X has the time and means to dive deep into mobile gaming.
 One survey pegged 81 percent of respondents saying their favorite mobile activity was gaming, with 77 percent of those playing daily.